 Students may request for a copy of the PEI-Student Contract from Insworld Institute Pte Ltd or view it at the CPE website.

-Insworld will provide the Student with a cooling-off period of seven (7) working days after the date that the Student Contract has been signed by both parties.
+Insworld will provide the Student with a cooling-off period of seven (7) working days after the date when the Student Contract has been signed by both parties.
 The Student will be refunded the highest percentage(stated in Schedule D) of the fees already paid if the Student submits a written notice of withdrawal to the PEI within the cooling-off period, regardless of whether the Student has started the course or not.

 Fee Protection Scheme